 So, whenever there is love… love is a… So, love actually… that means freedom is a valuable value, but freedom is not the supreme value.
 You want freedom for some purpose.
 Freedom so that you can pursue something important, something that is valuable for us.
 Now, in general love… it brings out the better side in people.
 When parents have a child… now initially, they may just do what they want to do, but when they have a child that makes them responsible, that helps them to mature, that helps them to bring out the more responsible side, and the same principle applies much more when we learn to love Krishna.

 Love by nature is a bond, but that bond frees us to bring out the best within us.
-Now, how the bond with Krishna brings out the best within us, I will talk that in three terms in tomorrow’s session, but for today I will summarize, then we can have some questions.
+Now, how the bond with Krishna brings out the best within us.

 Today our talk primarily focussed on… how not all freedom is free …40.07… We need to choose the right restrictions to become free.
 So, I started by talking about will power is a finite resource.
 Just like we in our phone have some apps which suck energy, and our battery may get drained.
 So, we need to check…check those apps.
 Similarly, like that in our mind there are certain thoughts, desires, attitudes, which suck our energy.
 Worry is one such big energy sucker, but along with that there is also the energy that is sucked by having too many choices.
 When every small thing’s involves many, many choice’s, and every choice is made bigger than what it needs to be… every choice is made into a status symbol, the statement about oneself.
 Then our mental energy gets consumed too much in small things.
 For big things we don’t have any mental energy left.